 - Rich Coca & Malt

 Despite the bad rap that decaf gets this lovely bean holds its own against a caffeinated coffee when used fresh.
 Malty with a cocoa bitter-sweetness, roasty, rich and smooth with low acidity.
+For six months of the year we use decaf from Honduras, and the other six months it's from Peru.

 Processing green coffee beans requires fermentation to produce desirable flavours and allow it to be stored without spoiling.
 There are two main ways to ferment coffee, either with water which we called washed (or wet) processing or without water called natural (dry) processing.
 Once ripe cherries are picked, pulping them in a wet mill removes the skin, and fermentation processes the remaining mucilage on the bean.